bigcommerce/dev-docs/docs/api-docs/promotions/promotions-overview.md

 #### Discount

 [Discount](/docs/api-beta-promotions/c2NoOjIxNTcxMDI5-discount) type can be a percentage amount or a fixed amount.
 You will use a fixed amount when the promotion offers X dollars off an item or items.
 Percentage discounts offer a percentage off an item or items.
-When the promotion is buy one get one, you will use the percentage discount because one item will be free or 100% off.
+When the promotion is to buy one get one free, you will use the percentage discount because one item will be free or 100% off.
 Using the percent discount avoids having to calculate the item price every time.

 In this example, we will use the `percentage_amount` set to 100.